adamspanier/Distributed-Systems-Security/Documentation/Milestone2/Decentralized_Security_Controls.md

 2. Digital Signature
       * **Definition:**

-         As an electronic analogue of a written signature, a digital signature provides assurance that: 1) the claimed signatory signed the information, and 2) the information was not modified after signature generation. - [NIST CSRC](https://csrc.nist.gov/projects/digital-signatures)
+         As an electronic analogue of a written signature, a digital signature assures that 1) the claimed signatory signed the information, and 2) the information was not modified after signature generation. - [NIST CSRC](https://csrc.nist.gov/projects/digital-signatures)

       * Why use it?
         * Provides data integrity